gcross/LogicGrowsOnTrees/TUTORIAL.md

         (fmap (const $ WordSum 1) . nqueensUsingBitsSolutions . fromIntegral)
 ```

-This program simply calls `mainForExploreTree` with the following arguments:
+This program calls `mainForExploreTree` with the following arguments:

 1. the `driver`, which in this case was imported from `Threads`